Think you’re a Handicap Expert? Take the WHS Rules of Handicapping Quiz to find out.

-You need to post five 18-holes scores (or ten 9-hole scores) in order to establish your handicap.
+You need to post three 18-holes scores (or six 9-hole scores) in order to establish your handicap.

 Yes, your Handicap Index is meant to give the most accurate representation of your playing potential.
 In order to do that, you need to post your all your best and worst rounds.

-If your membership lapses, your GHIN number and score history will remain saved for 2 years.
-After that, your GHIN number may be reassigned.
+If your membership lapses, your GHIN number and score history will be archived and available for future activation.

 Your Handicap Index is a generic standard that is not tied to any course or tees.
 In order to get the right value for a particular round, you need to convert the Handicap Index into what is called a Course Handicap for playing purposes each time you play.
-There are many ways to determine your Course Handicap for the tees you will be playing; all you need is the Slope Rating for those tees:
+There are many ways to determine your Course Handicap for the tees you will be playing; you need the Course Rating, Slope Rating and Par for those tees:

 In general, a player’s Course Handicap will be equal to or greater than the Handicap Index when playing a tee with a Slope Rating of 113 or more, and less than the Handicap Index when playing a tee with a Slope Rating of less than 113.